spotinst/help/src/docs/elastigroup/features/compute/shutdown-scripts.md

 Install the Spot agent.
 For ease of use, we recommend adding this at the end of your user data script.

+Installation of the Spot agent is governed by NetApp’s end user license agreement (“EULA”), which can be found at: [Sales Terms and Conditions | NetApp](https://www.netapp.com/how-to-buy/sales-terms-and-conditions/).

 1. [Get your account ID](https://console.spotinst.com/#/settings/account/general) from the Account settings in your console.
 2. [Get a Token](https://console.spotinst.com/#/settings/tokens/permanent).
 3. Add your account ID and token to your script.